Top 5 Best Coffee Beans for AeroPress in 2023

 Using less pressure is better

-Applying too much pressure makes the process more difficult and time-consuming.
-When you press down too hard, the coffee grounds can become compacted in the chamber, making it tough to plunge all the way down.
-Instead, try starting by pressing down just half an inch and holding the plunger there to let the air pressure in the chamber do the work.
+If your plunging seems to get stuck, you probably have too fine grinds.
+In this case, try starting by pressing down just half an inch and holding the plunger there to let the air pressure in the chamber do the work.
 After a few seconds, press down another half inch and repeat until you’re finished.
-You’ll find that this method is faster and easier!
+You’ll find that this method is faster and easier.

 Perfect brew time